 On successful completion of the Level 3 Diploma, you can progress to the second year Extended Diploma.

 On successful completion of the Level 3 Extended Diploma, you can progress to university-level course, either at the MET or at other universities throughout the UK.

-Degrees at Northbrook MET include Fine Art, Graphic Design, Illustration, Photography, Fashion Design,Textile Design or Theatre/Set Design.
+Degrees at Northbrook College include Fine Art, Graphic Design, Illustration, Photography, Fashion Design,Textile Design or Theatre/Set Design.